Cademia Siciliana

-Cademia Siciliana (/scn/; Sicilian Academy) is a transnational non-profit organization founded in 2016 by a group of Sicilian language academics, activists, researchers, and students with the mission to promote the Sicilian language through education, research, and activism.
-The organization has published an orthographical proposal for the Sicilian language, and maintains several Sicilian language research and technology projects.
-Including translation and language advocacy projects for several popular applications and platforms such as Firefox, Telegram, Facebook and Android Keyboard.
-In 2021 the group gained attention for their collaboration with Google's Woolaroo, an augmented reality project intended to support regional and minority languages.
+Cademia Siciliana (/scn/; Sicilian Academy) is a transnational non-profit organization founded in 2016 by a group of Sicilian language academics, activists, researchers, and students to promote the Sicilian language through education, research, and activism.
+The organization has published an orthographical proposal for the Sicilian language, and maintains several Sicilian language research and technology projects, including advocacy projects, and translations for several popular applications and platforms such as Firefox, Telegram, Facebook and Android Keyboard.
+In 2021, the organization gained attention for their collaboration with Google's Woolaroo, an augmented reality project intended to support endangered languages.

 History

 Cademia Siciliana was established by a group of linguists, educators, and students in response to the rapid decline in intergenerational transmission of the Sicilian language.
-Frustrated by institutional neglect and the lack of official recognition, the founders envisioned an organization capable of developing practical, modern tools to help speakers of Sicilian use the language in education, technology, and public life.
-As well as working with legislators to propose reform to Italian and Sicilian law pertaining to the Sicilian language.
+Frustrated by institutional neglect and the lack of official recognition, the founders envisioned an organization capable of developing practical, modern tools to help speakers of Sicilian use the language in education, technology, and public life as well as working with legislators to propose reform to Italian and Sicilian law pertaining to the Sicilian language.

-Since its inception, the organization has grown from a grassroots initiative to a recognized authority in Sicilian language planning, with members and collaborators across Italy and abroad.
+Since its inception, the organization has grown from a grassroots initiative into a recognized authority in Sicilian language planning, engaging members and collaborators across Italy and abroad.